The Crystal Furnace

 “COME DOWN FROM THERE, YOU DUMMY!”
 Andy scolded Terry, who had climbed to the top of a neighbour’s home to get away from his father, who was likely to tan his back after catching Terry lifting a five-dollar note from his coat pocket.
 “I promise you nothing will happen.”

-“I’ll be home later,” said Terry
+“I’ll be home later,” said Terry.

-Terry stayed on the roof until the sun went all the way down and then for some time longer.
+He stayed on the roof until the sun went all the way down, and then for some time longer.
 He couldn’t smell his father’s distinctive brand of cigarettes, so he probably wasn’t waiting for him in the driveway any longer, or even at home for that matter.
 The coast was clear.
-He could go home and play hockey with Caleb in the basement at any time of his choosing and not worry about getting skinned.
-But he decided to stay on the roof for a little longer and gaze at the moon’s silver face emerging from behind the clouds and then Terry howled and howled at his conquest.

 IV

-He walked slowly past the multicoloured patio tables with the sprung umbrellas and tried to look inside the burger joint but he could not see much beyond his own reflection in the window because of the refracted light from the sun that was hanging extra low that day.
-The smell of charbroiled burgers made his stomach suddenly rumble and his hunger almost made him forget why he was there in the first place, but he still did not have nerve to go inside, so he kept on walking and walking.
+He walked slowly past the multicoloured patio tables with their sprung umbrellas and tried to look inside, but he could not see much beyond his own reflection in the window because of the refracted sunlight hanging low that day.
+The smell of charbroiled burgers made his stomach rumble, and for a moment his hunger almost made him forget why he was there, but he still did not go inside, and so he kept walking.